How Much Is Left In The Fuel Tank

 (b) To inspect the quality of fuel in the tank, and

-(c) To inspect if there is water or other contaminants in the fuel
+(c) To inspect if there are water or other contaminants in the fuel.

 Calibrating the Sight Glass with Liters – Does it Matter?